fpirri/covid19/history/last/README.md

 <img src="https://github.com/fpirri/covid19/raw/master/history/images/archive/2020-04-28%20Countries%20Daily%20Deaths%20per%20Million.all.png">

 Oh no!
 There is too much data to understand something.
-So, let's leave Spain and Germany as extremes and add France to see what we get.
+So, let's leave Spain and Germany as extremes and add France only, to see what we get.

 <img src="https://github.com/fpirri/covid19/raw/master/history/images/archive/2020-04-28%20Countries%20Daily%20Deaths%20per%20Million.SFG.png">